h4cc/awesome-elixir/README.md

 * [resin](https://github.com/Frost/resin) - Resin is a plug that will add a configurable delay to every request that's passing through it, unless run in production.
 * [revision_plate_ex](https://github.com/KazuCocoa/revision_plate_ex) - Plug application and middleware that serves endpoint returns application's REVISION.
 * [rummage_ecto](https://github.com/Excipients/rummage_ecto) - A configurable framework to search, sort and paginate Ecto Queries.
-* [rummage_phoenix](https://github.com/Excipients/rummage_phoenix) - A support framework for searching, sorting and paginating models in Phoenix, with support HTML support.
+* [rummage_phoenix](https://github.com/Excipients/rummage_phoenix) - A support framework for searching, sorting and paginating models in Phoenix, with HTML support.
 * [scaffold](https://github.com/gausby/scaffold) - A mix task for creating new projects based on templates fetched from a Git-repo.
 * [scrivener](https://github.com/drewolson/scrivener) - Paginate your Ecto queries.
 * [scrivener_headers](https://github.com/doomspork/scrivener_headers) - Helpers for paginating API responses with Scrivener and HTTP headers.